 Health Benefits of Hammocks Are Being Studied

 Finally, science is realizing what native cultures have known for hundreds of years.
 Hammocks provide ideal sleep positions for humans, including children.
 Medical hammocks have constantly become more popular with physicians from all types of specialties.
 Now hammocks are actively being used to treat premature babies, arthritis, acid reflux conditions, autism, and sleep apnea.

 Scientific studies indicate that sleeping in a hammock is an effective road to better health and fitness, along with delivering deep, restful sleep to recharge your human batteries to successfully face a busy day.
 Quality hammocks slept in properly, with your head slightly raised, reduce stress, while eliminating the chance of falling out on the ground or floor.

-A gently rocking hammock has proven to help you fall asleep faster, while having you enjoy a deeper sleep than on a traditional bed.
-Why gentle rocking motions encourage sleep in babies and adults remains a mystery?
+A gently rocking hammock has proven to help you fall asleep faster while having you enjoy a deeper sleep than on a traditional bed.
+Why do gentle rocking motions encourage sleep in babies and adults remain a mystery?
 But it works, as every parent learns when it’s time for their babies to sleep.

 A 2011 study by the University of Geneva (Switzerland) determined that participants fell asleep faster with a hammock-like rocking motion, but also changed the type of sleep they enjoyed.
 Researchers noted a “dramatic boosting of certain types of sleep-related [brain wave] oscillations.”